nottrobin/robinwinslow.uk/_drafts/2015-10-23-junior-doctors-complaining.md

 This means that this change in contract effects the majority of doctors in the country.

-How much do junior doctors earn?
+How much do junior doctors earn (basic pay)?
 ===

 This is a somewhat complex question.
 Because "junior" doctors have anything from 0 to over 9 years of experience after their 5 or 6 year degree, so their pay varies by their grade.
 But NHS.uk [explains it fairly well][]: